 The demand for lighter, faster, and stronger aircraft has begun to push existing material-geometry combinations to their design limits.
 Over 95% of structural aircraft parts are made from aluminum and titanium alloys and polymer matrix composites [48.1].
 Of these, aluminum alloys have often been a dominant choice owing to their good corrosion resistance, high specific strength, damage tolerance, and matured processing and inspection technologies [48.2].
-In addition to material improvements, design changes have been made to enable the manufacture of single component structural supports such as bulkheads and wing spars.
-This part geometry shows improved performance and reduced weight compared to multi-component parts but must be manufactured from a single thick sheet of material [48.3].
+In addition to material improvements, design changes have been made to enable the manufacture of single component structural supports.
+This unitized part geometry shows improved performance and reduced weight compared to multi-component parts but must be manufactured from a single thick sheet of material [48.3].